Steve Bannon Says Trump Is ‘Facing A Coup’, Calls Deep State Conspiracy An ‘In-Your-Face State’

 Ex-White House advisor — and co-founder of Breitbart News — Steve Bannon had a few dire warnings for President Donald Trump during a recent interview with Reuters, according to NEWS.com.au.

-This advice comes as Trump weathers a non-stop slew of negative media portrayal on several fronts, from the incessant Stormy Daniels allegations nipping at his heels as reported on by The Inquisitr to the most recent news that former campaign assistant George Papadopoulos would face 14 days in prison after having plead guilty to lying to federal investigators, according to CNN.
+This advice comes as Trump weathers a non-stop slew of negative media portrayal on several fronts, from the incessant Stormy Daniels allegations nipping at his heels as reported on by The Inquisitr, to the most recent news that former campaign assistant George Papadopoulos would face 14 days in prison after having plead guilty to lying to federal investigators, according to CNN.
 Joined by speculation that former Trump legal counsel Michael Cohen had “flipped” under pressure from the Mueller investigation — alongside an unannounced raid on Cohen’s legal office — and a bevy of tell-all books, the assault on the leader of the current United States administration seems relentless to say the least.

 Referring to the most recent bump in the road for Donald Trump and the Republican Party — the anonymous op-ed submitted to The New York Times written by a supposed subversive mole inside the administration — Bannon called the constant efforts to stymie the efforts of Trump and company as a coup.